 Credit from institutions not accredited by a regional accreditation agency is generally not accepted, unless a recommendation is made by a Carson-Newman College department chair or unless the institution has gained recognition through AACRAO (American Association of Collegiate Registrars and Admissions Officers).
-The AACRAO publication "Transfer Credit Practices of Designated Educational Institutions" is used as the guide in these instances.
 The student may petition for credit from un-accreditated institutions.